Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Limitation of Standard Alignment Pipeline

 Standard alignment pipelines implicitly assume that directly maximizing the reward learned from preference data suffices to maximize user utility.
 However, this assumption fails under KL-regularized objectives: the KL constraint distorts the relationship between reward maximization and utility maximization, particularly when the preferences encoded in the base LLM policy conflict with those expressed by the reward model.
 We illustrate this mismatch with a simple motivating example.

 \paragraph{Motivating example: political neutrality with a biased base policy.} This example is motivated by the empirical finding that most leading language models are perceived to lean significantly to the political left \citep{westwood2025measuring}.
 Given a political prompt $\prompt$, suppose the base policy $\base$ only has two possible responses, a left-leaning $\response^1$ and a neutral $\response^2$, with $\base(\response^1|\prompt) = 0.9$ and $\base(\response^2|\prompt) = 0.1$.
 Consider a moderate reward strength $\frac{1}{\beta} = 1$, as large $\frac{1}{\beta}$ in practice leads to over-steering and degenerate outputs \citep{khanov2024args}.
 Consider a user who favors the neutral response with the following utility function: $r_U(\prompt, \response^1) = 1$ and $r_U(\prompt, \response^2) = 2$.
 If the reward model provider uses the user's true utility function as the reward model, then according to Eq.~\eqref{eq:agent-trajectory-response}, the aligned policy is $\rho_{r_U}(\prompt, \response^1) \approx 0.77$ and $\rho_{r_U}(\prompt, \response^2) \approx 0.23$, resulting in user's expected utility $1.23$.
-However, if the reward model provider uses the reward model $\tilde{r}(\prompt, \response^1) = 0$ and $\tilde{r}(\prompt, \response^2) = 3$, then the aligned policy becomes $\rho_{\tilde{r}}(x, \response^1) \approx 0.31$ and $\rho_{\tilde{r}}(x, \response^2) \approx 0.69$, which improves user utility to $1.69$.
+However, if the reward model provider uses the reward model $\tilde{r}(\prompt, \response^1) = 0$ and $\tilde{r}(\prompt, \response^2) = 3$, then the aligned policy becomes $\rho_{\tilde{r}}(\prompt, \response^1) \approx 0.31$ and $\rho_{\tilde{r}}(\prompt, \response^2) \approx 0.69$, which improves user utility to $1.69$.

 This example reveals that the current practice of directly using the reward model learned from user preference for alignment is suboptimal, while an appropriately shaped reward model is more effective in counteracting the bias in the base policy.
-But at the same time, overly shaped reward models can induce reward hacking and harmful LLM outputs \citep{fu2025reward}.
+It might be tempting to set $\tilde{r}(\prompt, \response^2) = \infty$ to force the aligned model output the preferred answer, but it also greatly increases the KL divergence between the aligned policy and the base policy.
+When the KL divergence becomes excessively large, it can induce reward hacking, whereby the model attains high reward while producing inferior or incoherent outputs\citep{fu2025reward}.
+Crucially, this problem cannot be bypassed by simply capping rewards at a fixed bound or naively shifting rewards to non-infinite extremes; rather, a fine-grained landscape within those bounds must be established to truly balance policy shift and user utility.
 This trade-off motivates the need for a principled framework to characterize how to optimally shape a reward model for alignment.